KpyTuK777/Management-OS/docs/ARCHITECTURE.md

 [AI-first Workspace Architecture](AI_FIRST_WORKSPACE_ARCHITECTURE.md).
 Home remains a presentation and coordination surface rather than a domain-data owner, and the current Dashboard implementation is unchanged.

+The dependency and maturity order of approved and future intelligence capabilities is maintained in the [AI Capability Roadmap](AI_CAPABILITY_ROADMAP.md).
+Capability placement does not define runtime implementation architecture.

+Product-oriented evaluation of implemented AI behavior is governed by the [AI Quality Framework](AI_QUALITY_FRAMEWORK.md).
+The framework evaluates behavior without redefining capability architecture or release authority.

 ## Module responsibilities